Managing bowel late effects

 Bowel retraining

-Some bowel control problems can make it difficult to predict when you will need a toilet.
+Some bowel control problems can make it difficult to know when you will need the toilet.
 This can be very stressful.
 You may worry that you will not be able to ‘hold on’.
 Or you may be checking all the time for signs that you need to go.

-A continence advisor may suggest a bowel retraining programme to help you feel more in control.
+A continence adviser may suggest a bowel retraining programme to help you feel more in control.
 This teaches you ways to:

 • resist the urge to go straight away